JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

   * For example with a different string if the color of the fireflies is the wrong color (not yellow) then you set the controller for a color order that match the different string
   * And you can set control box to match a different string with 50, 100, 150 , or 200 LEDs in the string.
 Useful if you change to a different LED string

+To change any of these advanced settings please see the [Advanced Features Guide](./v1_advanced_features) for details.